Márcio Azevedo: Shakhtar Donetsk

-After his exceptional appearances with the team of Kharkiv, Azevedo had gained notice and the Ukrainian giants FC Shakhtar Donetsk and Mircea Lucescu offered to purchase him.
-On 17 August 2014, he signed a four-year contract with FC Shakhtar Donetsk for a transfer fee of 4 million.
+After his exceptional appearances with the team of Kharkiv, Azevedo had gained notice and the Ukrainian giants Shakhtar Donetsk and Mircea Lucescu offered to purchase him.
+On 17 August 2014, he signed a four-year contract with Shakhtar Donetsk for a transfer fee of 4 million.
 An injury suffered on 9 March 2015 kept him out for 112 days, so that he only competed in 6 games.
 Despite his return to the squad, his leg injury remained an issue, and in the 2015–16 season he only played 11 games (2 assists).
-After a very difficult period for the defender, marred by 441 days on the injury list, Azevedo returned to action in a home game against FC Chornomorets Odesa in May 2017.
+After a very difficult period for the defender, marred by 441 days on the injury list, Azevedo returned to action in a home game against Chornomorets Odesa in May 2017.

 PAOK (loan)

-In late December 2017, the administration of the Greek Super League club PAOK was close to signing Azevedo.
+In late December 2017, the administration of the Super League Greece club PAOK was close to signing Azevedo.
 The 31-year-old player was expected to replace Croatian international left defender Marin Leovac, in the current squad of the Greek Cup winners, ahead of the second half of the 2017–18 season.

 The club signed Azevedo until the end of the season and paid 400,000 for a long on him.